PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_04_Discussion.md

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
-Tip: Get the silver challenge by helping your peers!
-E.g. by proofreading their dashboard.
-They may return the favour, and you both get a better learning experience!
-Make sure to evidence your knowledge-sharing/help in your learning- and worklog!
+Tip: Get the Gold challenge by actually doing a correlational or linear regression analysis in Power BI.
+For this challenge you'll have to find a way to do that without any instruction from us!
+Make sure to reference that instruction and evidence you analysis in your dashboard and learning log!</a> article.
 </div>

 ## 4) In-Class discussion
 At 16:00, we'll all get together in Datalab to discuss our progress and reflect on today activities.

 Next week, we will start diving into reporting and data visualisation practices.

-## Questions or issues?
-If you have any questions, please first ask your peers or send us a message on teams instead!

 ## Resources